7Fruits/7fruits.github.io/_posts/2023-06-19-How-to-implement-DENSE_RANK()-in-Excel-Sheet.md

 However in the excel, DENSE_RANK is not supported directly.
 But it could be solved through the formula.
 Let me use the data set from the post [Piano Exam Preparation Analysis Report](https://7fruits.github.io/Piano-Exam-Preparation-Analysis-Report/).

 In the formula, there are 2 functions [Frequency](https://support.microsoft.com/en-us/office/frequency-function-44e3be2b-eca0-42cd-a3f7-fd9ea898fdb9) and [Sum](https://support.microsoft.com/en-us/office/sum-function-043e1c7d-7726-4e80-8f32-07b23e057f89) to implement ranking without skipping the number.
-In the chart below, there is a gap in the yellow rectangles, but there is no gap in the blue rectangles.
+In the chart below, there is a gap in the yellow rectangles because of using rank() function, but there is no gap in the blue rectangles because of using the formula.

 ![]({{site.baseurl}}/images/DenseRank_Excel.png)